Reemalraeai/COVID-19-Data-Analysis-/README.md

 The main result:

--	These results states that the developed countries are at higher risk of getting COVID-19 infection than developing countries
+-	These results state that the developed countries are at higher risk of getting COVID-19 infection than developing countries